Black line drawing of geese in flight and the text "Amanda Burr Xido" on a black background.

 Amanda Burr Xido and Dick Burr’s book How We Stay: A Field Guide for Impossible Times is part of the same enlightened and embracing family as Bryan Stevenson’s Just Mercy and Thich Nhat Hahn’s At Home in the World.

 One of the nation’s leading death penalty defense attorneys and a practicing Buddhist, Dick Burr knows how to survive in the darkest of times.
-He has spent a lifetime in the trenches of the fight for social justice, trying to overturn death sentences and reform a system that is stacked against him and his clients at every turn.
+He has spent his life in the trenches of the fight for social justice, trying to overturn death sentences and reform a system that is stacked against him and his clients at every turn.

 Each chapter is built around a guiding principle, a touchstone that has helped him survive and navigate the impossible.
 Told through a mix of essays, letters and artwork from his clients, simple meditations, and even recipes, How We Stay offers a bulwark against despair in dark times.